womenwhogonyc/Go-Tutorial/CONCURRENCY.md

 _Do not communicate by sharing memory; instead, share memory by communicating._

-One of the best aspects about Go is concurrency!
+One of the best aspects of the language Go is the ability to easily create concurrent programs!

 ## Goroutines